FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 *Kubuntu*

-An official derivative of Ubuntu Linux using ICDE instead of the GNOME or unity interfaces used by default in Ubuntu.
+	An official derivative of Ubuntu Linux using KDE instead of the GNOME or unity interfaces used by default in Ubuntu.
+KDE "K" has nothing to do with Kubuntu--K is not Kubutu Desktop Environment.
+Originally the letter "K" was suggested to stand for "Kool" but it was quickly decited that the K should stand for nothing in particular.
+Therefore the KDE initialism expanded to K Desktop Environment(KDE)
+	Kubuntu is built by worldwide community of developers, testers, supporters and translators.
+It is a completely free Open Source alternative to Microsoft windows and Mac OS X which contains everything you need to work on play or share.
+Every package in Kubuntu shares the same repositories as Ubuntu [3] and it is released regularly on the same schedule as Ubuntu [4].
+	It's easier to install Kubuntu and it has all the apps just automatically download and istall.
+You can watch your favorite movies on VLC, play your music collection in Cantata, create and edit your documents with LibreOffice and Seamlessly intergrate your mobile phone (VOIP cell phone intergration/phonage business).
+	The latest vertion release of the Kubuntu OS	17.10

 ### RedHat/Fedora Based